AliMuhammadK62/Multilarm/README.md

 Features

-1. Play any audio (.MP3 or .WAV) file or a combination of files at (same or different) specified times every day through the year
+1. Play any audio (MPEG (1.0, 2.0 and 2.5 layer 3 (MP3)), MP1, MP2, OGG, FLAC, WAV and AIFF) file or a combination of files at (same or different) specified times every day through the year
 2. Play an ambient sound for a specific duration at a specified interval in between (1)
 3. Display a specified text on the console associated with a particular specified time
 4. Play the console text as audio in user supplied voice recordings
+5. Record unique words from the console to be used to play back console text
-5. Multi-platform support: Windows, Linux, MacOS
+6. Multi-platform support: Windows, Linux, MacOS

 Back to Table of contents